2017-2018 Academic Year

 Special admission requests are handled on a case-by-case basis.

 Parents are encouraged to attend school Masses.
-Holy Mass will be attended by students on a regular rotating basis.
-K-3rd grades attend on Wednesday, and 4th-8th grades attend on Tuesday.
-All students will attend Mass on Friday as a total school community.
+Holy Mass will be attended by students on a regular rotating basis during the week, and all students will attend Mass on Friday as a total school community.

 The school day ends with the dismissal bell at 3:20 p.m.

-Drop Off: Pre-Kindergarten students are to be signed in to their classrooms.
+Drop Off: Pre-Kindergarten students are to be escorted to their classrooms and signed in.
 Other students are to enter campus through the gate between the intermediate and middle school buildings.
 Parents may either park in the upper or gym parking lot or drop off at the gate by driving up Sr. Noeline Lane.
 Please use caution and drive 5 mph if using this option.

 Pickup: Pre-Kindergarten students are to be signed out of their classrooms or from After School Care.
 At the dismissal bell, students who are to be picked up will proceed carefully to the upper parking lot, where staff supervision is provided.
 Parents are encouraged and welcome to wait for their children in the courtyard.
 Students are NOT to be picked up in the gym lot or in front of the church, as supervision is not available in those locations.
 The driveways are blocked during pickup time for safety of the students and families.
 Students not picked up at 3:20 will participate in After School Care or Study Hall (see details below).